 The Ground Water Users argue that the scope of curtailment also violates the provisions of the State Water Plan and the Swan Falls Agreement.
 The Ground Water Users' argument is that to the extent curtailment of ground water rights to maintain spring flows results in flows exceeding the minimum flow requirements at the Murphy Gauge, the State Water Plan and Swan Falls Agreement are violated.
-The Hearing Officer concluded on summary judgment that that the Spring Users were not parties to the Swan Falls Agreement and rejected the argument.
+The Hearing Officer concluded on summary judgment that that the Spring Users were not parties to the Swan Falls Agreement.
 R. Vol. 14 at 3240.
-While the Spring Users were not parties to the Swan Falls Agreement, the State Water Plan and the Swan Falls Agreement establish at least on a macro scale what constitutes "full economic development" of the ESPA.
-The intent of the Swan Falls Agreement was to provide for full development of the ESPA below Milner Dam and satisfy Idaho Power's hydropower rights by meeting the minimum flow requirements at the Murphy Gauge.
+While the Spring Users were not parties to the Swan Falls Agreement, the State Water Plan and the Swan Falls Agreement establish at least on a macro scale what constitutes "full economic development" of the ESPA below Milner Dam and satisfy Idaho Power's hydropower rights by meeting the minimum flow requirements at the Murphy Gauge.
 See Exh.
 437 at 5.
 For the reasons previously discussed, the rights of the Spring Users are subject to the full economic development provisions of the Ground Water Act and the CMR.